cakephp/docs/en/tutorials-and-examples/bookmarks/part-two.rst

         return $this->redirect($this->Auth->logout());
     }

-This code flags the ``logout`` action as a public action, and implements the logout method.
+This code configures the ``logout`` action as a public action and implements the logout method.
 Now you can visit ``/users/logout`` to log out.
 You should then be sent to the login page.